 Based on data from Europol and EMCDDA, the main categories of crimes perpetrated on the darknet (in 2016 and 2017) include the selling of drugs, child sexual exploitation material, cybercrime tools and services, counterfeit goods, personal data, weapons.

 Cybercrime and other Internet Organised Crime and Terrorism activities are often transnational.
 This fact increases the difficulty in detecting, locating and identifying offenders.
 Special emphasis has been placed on organised crime groups; however, while these are prevalent in certain criminal activities, the criminal landscape seems to be more variegated.

 Below is an estimate of the cost of cybercrime.
 The figures present descriptive data of actual costs incurred either directly or indirectly as a result of cyber-attacks actually detected in 2017.
 It goes without saying that these figures are not able to represent the harm in people’s lives, for example, in the case of sexual exploitation or radical indoctrination with the consequent facilitation of terror attacks.

 Read more about TITANIUM here.

-Feel free to contact our Team for more information about our research in this field
+Feel free to contact our team for more information about this research area.